OrigamiDream/CoRT/README.md

 All prerequisites must be up-to-date.
 W&B is always required to run pre-training and fine-tuning scripts.
-Requiring to use Python 3.8 or above.
+Requiring to use Python 3.8 or above and CUDA 11.4 or above.

+Install following main packages by manually, or use `requirements.txt`
 ```bash
 - tensorflow
 - tensorflow_addons